 Materials are all delivered to Eisenhower Library.
 For delivery to another JHU location, add one more business day, because our courier must deliver it.
 You will receive an e-mail when your request is available for pick-up.

-- Print books and printed music (scores) NOT owned by Johns Hopkins Libraries.
-(Articles are NOT available through this service.)
+Print books and printed music (scores) that are not owned or available at Johns Hopkins

 If you have questions about or need help with Borrow Direct, please send a note to BorrowDirect@jhu.edu